I’m often asked:

 With K-State Students in Costa Rica (Irazu Volcano), January 2018.

 My newest project, and an accomplishment of which I’m quite proud, has been the creation of an annual 5-week summer program in Spain that I designed for Kansas State students: “Spain Today: Madrid, Pamplona, and Barcelona”.
 This program will offer K-State students the opportunity to take advanced courses in Spain — including a senior seminar with a research component — over the summer, which is helpful for double-majors or dual-degree students who may initially think they cannot study abroad or finish advanced Spanish classes and still graduate on time.
-In its first year (2019), 10 students participated; prior to COVID-19, I was preparing to take 16 in both 2020 and 2021.
-I’m trying to remain optimistic for 2022… so we’ll see how that goes.
-You can see some of the research projects completed by my students enrolled in the advanced course on the K-State Spanish blog: Spanish Majors & Minors Present Research from the Summer in Spain Program (Nov.
+In its first year (2019), 10 students participated; Covid put it on hold in both 2020 and 2021; and in 2022 I took 13 students; in 2023, 8 students, including 2 MA students for the first year the program was open for graduate credit.
+You can see some of the early research projects completed by my students enrolled in the advanced course on the K-State Spanish blog: Spanish Majors & Minors Present Research from the Summer in Spain Program (Nov.
 2019)

 With K-State students in Pamplona (June, 2019)